Picturepark/Picturepark.SDK.Samples/Picturepark.SDK.V1.Samples/Picturepark.ServiceProvider.Example.BusinessProcess/README.md

 ## Running

 1. Run the application
-2. Upload images to CP
+2. Upload images to Fotoware Alto
 3. The service provider will download the images, creating a notification in the UI

 ## Structure